 - Bad fuel injection computer (although very rare).

 How To Diagnose And Repair A P0122 Trouble Code

-- The TPS signal voltage increases/decreases as the throttle plate opens/closes (and is not stuck producing a low voltage value).
+- Verifying that the TPS signal voltage increases/decreases as the throttle plate opens/closes (and is not stuck producing a low voltage value).

-- The TPS is getting 5 Volts from the fuel injection computer.
+- Verifying that the TPS is getting 5 Volts from the fuel injection computer.

-- The TPS is getting Ground from the fuel injection computer.
+- Verifying that the TPS is getting Ground from the fuel injection computer.

 You can correctly conclude that the TPS is bad and the cause of the P0122 trouble code if: